This Monogamous, Poisonous Rat Is Full of Surprises

 Interestingly, large juveniles were captured in locations inhabited by adult pairs.
 This suggests they stay with their parents for an extended period.
 Further observations in the cow shed, er, research station, showed that paired rats liked to spend their time next to each other, and they often followed each other around.

-With their baseline behaviors established, the researchers presented the animals with branches of the poison tree.
+The researchers also presented the animals with branches of the poison tree.
 Most of the time they couldn’t be bothered, but 10 individuals did take the time to chew on the branches, slosh the mush around their mouths with spit, and then lick it onto their specialized hairs.
 As the paper points out, “chewing on A. schimperi and cardenolide exposure had no effect on feeding, movement, or total activity.”
 The crested rat, it would appear, has developed a tolerance for the poison.
 That the animals didn’t immediately jump at the opportunity to sequester poison from the branches is a possible indication that the toxin lingers on their hairs for a long period of time, which is known from the use of poison on arrowheads.

 Looking ahead, the researchers would like to learn more about their behaviors and population size.
 The IUCN currently lists the species as being of least concern, but the team would like to learn more just to be sure.
 As the IUCN points out, conservation actions are needed to maintain the rats’ current status.
 In addition, the team would like to raise the public’s awareness about this remarkable creature.
 I for one would certainly like to learn more about these menacing little oddballs.